vaadin/skeleton-starter-flow-spring/README.md

 # Project Base for Vaadin and Spring Boot

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

-The best way to create your own project based on this starter is [start.vaadin.com](https://start.vaadin.com/) - you can get only the necessary parts and choose the package naming you want to use.

 ## Running the Application